pcengines/pcengines.github.io/_posts/2020-07-29-PC-Engines-Firmware-v4-12-0-3.md

 The chart represents the total line added and deleted on the PC Engines coreboot fork against the rebase point for a given release.

-Two files have not been included in the diff as mentioned above since they are not a part of coreboot tree.
+Three files have not been included in the diff as mentioned above since they are not a part of coreboot tree.

 The number of changes increased significantly, due to the TrenchBoot project development.